Changelog¶

 - Added

-which is equivalent toWEBLAB_AUTOCLEAN_THREAD=False
+WEBLAB_NO_THREADwhich is equivalent toWEBLAB_AUTOCLEAN_THREAD=FalseandWEBLAB_TASK_THREADS_PROCESS=0.

 Tasks¶